 - CeADAR led by Ireland’s Enterprise Ireland/IDA Technology Centre in Applied Data Analytics and Machine Intelligence based in UCD, aims to focus on supporting AI transformation in SMEs and public service organisations

 - Data2Sustain led by Atlantic Technological University Sligo, aims to increase the transformation capacity of SMEs in the Northern and Western Region with a focus on circular economy, operations and sustainability areas

 - ENTIRE led by Tyndall National Institute Cork, will help SMEs and start-ups to become more competitive in their business/production processes using digital technologies such as IoT and sensors

 - FactoryxChange led by the Enterprise Ireland funded Irish Manufacturing Research in Mullingar, will focus on accelerating factories to become ‘Factories of the Future’ embracing the ecological, digital and societal challenges

-The European Commission posts regular updates on the progress of the EDIH network on their dedicated website Shaping Europe’s digital future.
+The European Commission posts regular updates on the progress of the EDIH network across Europe on their dedicated website European Digital Innovation Hubs Network (europa.eu).